Blog

 As the competition intensifies and customer expectations rise, today’s insurers face mounting pressure to evolve.
 Yet, despite the clear limitations of legacy insurance technology, a staggering 74% of insurers continues to rely on outdated legacy systems, hesitating to pursue modernization initiatives due to perceived risks.

-According to Gartner’s CIO Survey, approximately 70% of IT budgets are consumed by maintaining legacy infrastructure, leaving little room for investment in innovation and growth.
+A significant portion of IT budgets is consumed by maintaining legacy infrastructure, leaving little room for investment in innovation and growth.
 While the industry moves toward digital transformation, many insurers remain tethered to aging mainframes that increasingly represent liabilities rather than assets.

 However, in today’s fast-paced insurance environment, clinging to familiar systems is an obstacle to long-term success.
 This tension between tradition and transformation highlights the urgent need for modernization.
 Let’s explore the challenges legacy systems present—and the opportunities that lie in embracing change.